jeertmans/jeertmans.github.io/_posts/2026-07-06-public-defense.md

 ## Manuscript

 > The official link to access the manuscript is not yet available, but you can find it on the GitHub repository linked at the very top of this page.
-For those intersted, it will be possible to order printed versions as well: feel free to contact me for more information.
+For those interested, it will be possible to order printed versions as well: feel free to contact me for more information.
 {: .prompt-info }

 ## References